sosadtsia/awake/README.md

 This tool uses the built-in macOS `caffeinate` command to prevent your Mac from sleeping.
 The tool provides:

 - Time-limited operation (automatically exit after a specified duration)
+- Background mode for detached operation
-- Quiet mode for background operation
+- Quiet mode for no terminal output
 - Debug logging for troubleshooting
 - Proper signal handling for clean shutdown

 ## How It Works

 1. Parses command-line options to determine behavior
+2. When run in background mode, it spawns a detached copy of itself and exits
-2. Runs caffeinate with appropriate flags:
+3. Runs caffeinate with appropriate flags:
    - `-d` to prevent display sleep
    - `-i` to prevent system idle sleep
    - `-t` when a time limit is specified
-3. Properly terminates the caffeinate process when:
+4. Properly terminates the caffeinate process when:
    - The specified duration elapses
-   - The user presses Ctrl+C
+   - The user presses Ctrl+C (in foreground mode)
    - The process receives a termination signal

+## Background Mode

+When run with the `-b` or `-background` flag, awake will:

+1. Create a detached copy of itself with the same parameters (minus the `-b` flag)
+2. Print the PID of the background process
+3. Exit the parent process, leaving the detached process running
+4. To stop a background process, use `pkill awake`

 ## Development